PerttuHamalainen/LLMCode/readme.md

 ### Executive Summary
 This repository contains the **LLMCode** toolkit for **AI-assisted qualitative data analysis** using Large Language Models (LLMs).
-This is a further development of the initial version used for the CHI 2023 paper [Evaluating Large Language Models in Generating Synthetic HCI Research Data: a Case Study.](https://dl.acm.org/doi/abs/10.1145/3544548.3580688)
+This is a further development of the initial tools developed for the CHI 2023 paper [Evaluating Large Language Models in Generating Synthetic HCI Research Data: a Case Study.](https://dl.acm.org/doi/abs/10.1145/3544548.3580688)

 Here's an example of the codes and themes created by LLMCode for text data about experiencing video games as art:
 ![](test_results/bopp_test_visualization.gif)